JeremiManaluYT/unshell/README.md

 <details>
 <summary>ROT13 Encoding</summary>
 ROT13 shifts the alphabet by 13 positions.
-It’s often used in forums and newsgroups to obscure spoilers, puzzles, or simple ciphers.Example:
+It’s often used in forums and newsgroups to obscure spoilers, puzzles, or simple ciphers.
+  Example:
 `
 echo "Uryyb Jbeyq" | tr 'A-Za-z' 'N-ZA-Mn-za-m' | sh
 `